Taxi business plan for starting your own business

 2.1 About the Business

-Grab A Cab will be a taxi service business owned by Benjamin Williams in San Francisco.
-The main aim of this taxi service business will be to provide trustworthy, well-timed, and safe cabs that will make use of complete in-car credit and debit card access, along with computer-aided dispatch.
-Grab A Cab taxi service will provide complete cab services using the latest equipment and technology to facilitate individuals’ travel in and around San Francisco.
+Grab A Cab will be a taxi service business owned by Benjamin Williams.
+The business will be based in San Francisco.
+The main aim of this taxi service business will be to provide trustworthy, well-timed, and safe cabs whenever and wherever someone needs them.
+Grab A Cab taxi service will provide cab services while integrating the operations with technology to facilitate individuals even more.

 2.2 Management of Taxi business